cbrence/FEP-Analysis/readme.md

 This project implements machine learning models to predict remission outcomes in First Episode Psychosis (FEP) patients, with a specific focus on preventing relapse through cost-sensitive learning approaches.

-This project is based on an older project done in 2021 as part of Prof. Andrew Treadway's CIS 9660 Data Mining course at CUNY Baruch.
+This project is based on an [older project done in 2021 as part of Prof. Andrew Treadway's STA 9660 Data Mining course at CUNY Baruch](https://github.com/cbrence/STA9660-FinalProject).
 Additional enhancements have been added such as modularization and dashboards for use by non-technical users.

 ## Project Overview

-Based on the results our models, First Episode Psychosis outcomes are typically categorized into several patterns based on remission at different time points:
+Based on the results of our models, First Episode Psychosis outcomes are typically categorized into several patterns based on remission at different time points:

 - **Class 0**: No remission at 6 months, No remission at 12 months, Poor treatment adherence (Highest risk)
 - **Class 1**: No remission at 6 months, No remission at 12 months, Moderate treatment adherence (Very high risk)